ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 predictions, test_stats = model.test(dataset_df=dataframe)
 ```

-In this case the CSV / dataframe should also contain columns with the same names of all the output features, as their content is going to be used as ground truth to compare the predictions against and compute the measures and `test_statistics` will be a dictionary containing several measures of quality depending on the type of each output feature (e.g. `category` features will have an accuracy measure and a confusion matrix, among other measures, associated to them, while `numerical` features will have measures like mean squared loss and R2 among others).
+In this case the CSV / dataframe should also contain columns with the same names of all the output features, as their content is going to be used as ground truth to compare the predictions against and compute the metrics and `test_statistics` will be a dictionary containing several metrics of quality depending on the type of each output feature (e.g. `category` features will have an accuracy metric and a confusion matrix, among other metrics, associated to them, while `numerical` features will have metrics like mean squared loss and R2 among others).

 Visualizations